Daode jing: The Taoist Saint

 you cannot hold it.

-If you do something to it, you damage it;
+Do something to it, and you damage it;

 Thus the Saint does not do,